Eliud Kipchoge: Marathon world record holder has 'the qualities of an ascetic monk' - KTVZ

 In Vienna, Kipchoge ran on a smooth, flat course with few corners.
 He had assistance from an army of pacemakers to block wind and a support car beaming green lights onto the road to provide a visual marker of the required pace of two minutes, 50 seconds per kilometer.

-His fluid intake was also carefully monitored, with a cyclist on hand to pass and retrieve drinks bottles.
+His fluid intake was also carefully monitored, with a cyclist on hand to pass and retrieve drink bottles.

 “Getting a man to the moon involved overcoming gravity.
 What Kipchoge is doing is taking gravity out of the equation,” sports scientist Ross Tucker told CNN Sport ahead of the challenge.
 “The variables are too contrived for this to be regarded as a pure human accomplishment.”